-New Madonna University faculty and instructional staff members participate in training online via the University's learning management system.
+New Madonna University faculty and instructional staff members participate in training online via the University's learning management system and online training modules.
 The content of the program is designed to help new faculty and other instructional staff learn about campus safety resources and tips for staying safe on campus.

-• All University Employees
+All University Employees

-All Madonna University employees are required to complete online training modules on an annual basis through an online training platform on several safety relatedtopics such as emergency response in the workplace, campus safety for students, and employee safety awareness.
+All Madonna University employees are required to complete online training modules on an annual basis through an online training platform on several safety related-topics such as emergency response in the workplace, campus safety for students, and employee safety awareness.